The State-of-the-Art in Lifelog Retrieval: A Review of Progress at the ACM Lifelog Search Challenge Workshop 2022-24

 \Figure[t!][width=0.99\columnwidth]{Figures/Trends/num_groundtruths}{Distribution of the number of groundtruth images in Ad-hoc and KIS tasks in LSC'22, '23, and '24. }

 \Figure[t!][width=0.99\textwidth]{Figures/Trends/targets_over_time}{Groundtruth coverage, precision, recall and score for Ad-hoc tasks. }

 Figure~\ref{fig:num_groundtruths} visualises the distribution of the number of groundtruth images associated with each task for KIS and ad-hoc retrieval tasks across the years 2022, 2023, and 2024.
 Groundtruth images are reference images that are considered correct for a specific query.
-We do not consider QA tasks in this analysis, as the number of groundtruth images is not applicable to text-based answers.
+We do not consider QA tasks in this analysis, as the number of groundtruth images does not apply to text-based answers.

 In KIS tasks, the number of groundtruth images per query remained consistently low in 2022 and 2024, with the median staying close to a small value (under 10).
 However, in 2023, the distribution shows a significant increase in variability, with some queries having up to around 140--150 groundtruth images.
 This spike indicates that certain queries in 2023 were associated with longer events from the dataset, making the tasks less about pinpointing a unique image and more about identifying one from a broader set.
-This may reflect a subtle variation in the nature of the KIS topics that year, with some covering longer time spans than usual, possibly affecting how participants approached the topics.
+This may reflect a subtle variation like the KIS topics that year, with some covering longer time spans than usual, possibly affecting how participants approached the topics.